Question Answering as Programming for Solving Time-Sensitive Questions: Method

 \section{Method}

-\subsection{Task Definition}
+\subsection{Task definition}

-In this work, we focus on the task of answering factual questions, which predominantly fall into four fundamental categories: `What', `Who', `Where' and `When'.
+In this work, we focus on solving time-sensitive factual questions with LLMs.
+The questions predominantly fall into four kinds of Wh-questions: `What', `Which', `Where' and `Who'.
 These types of questions seek specific information related to entities, events, and temporal aspects, forming the backbone of many real-world information-seeking scenarios.

-As shown in \cref{fig:method main figure}, given a factual question $Q$ containing time constraints $Q_{t}$, LLMs need to provide an appropriate answer $A$ which best matches the constraint $Q_{t}$ set out in $Q$.
+As shown in the top left of \cref{fig:method main figure}, given a factual question $Q$ \textit{``Salomón Rondón played for which team in Mar 2019?''}, which contains a time constraint $Q_{t}$ \textit{``in Mar 2019''}, LLMs need to provide the appropriate answer $A$ \textit{``Newcastle United''}, which best matches the constraint $Q_{t}$ set out in $Q$.
 We use $K_{i}$ and $K_{e}$ to refer to models' internal knowledge and external knowledge (e.g. Wikipedia) respectively.
-The context $C$ presented to model can come from either $K_{i}$ or $K_{e}$.
+The context $C$ presented to a model can come from either $K_{i}$ or $K_{e}$ as shown in the left of \cref{fig:method main figure}.
+We use $EI$ to refer to the extracted information.